boardfish/dissertation/contents/2-requirements-and-analysis.md

   unless they can be reused in another game"*, meaning investment in technology as a showpiece is generally avoided in that particular offering.

-I was able to elicit a direction from these conclusions - the idea of a social network shared by escape room maintainers and enthusiasts allowed me to potentially target several of these factors at once.
-In particular, the purpose of this social network would be to allow escape rooms to advertise among others of their ilk and share photos.
+I was able to elicit a direction from these results---the idea of a social network shared by escape room maintainers and enthusiasts allowed me to potentially target several of these factors at once.
+Primarily, this social network would allow escape rooms to advertise among others of their ilk and share photos.
 I concluded my analysis of the results by setting a goal statement.

 ---